bittlingmayer/nlp-intro-course/conversation.md

 #### 3. Learning
 Use `memnn_luatorch_cpu` or `drqa`.
 These require a Unix-based system and great patience - it takes hours or days to train, even with toy parameters.

-You can also feed the word embeddings you get from spacy or fasttext to an ML lib like Theano or TensorFlow.
+You can also feed the word embeddings you get from spacy or fasttext to a machine learning lib like Theano or TensorFlow.

 #### Note
 It is not required to use ParlAI, it is recommended because it makes it easier.

-### Submit
+### Submission Instructions

 Branch the https://github.com/facebookresearch/ParlAI/ repo

-Submit your code to the branch
+Submit your code changes to the branch

-Send an email with subject *Agent* and a link to the branch on GitHub to agent@bittlingmayer.org
+Send an email with subject *Agent* to agent@bittlingmayer.org

+In the email, include a link to the branch on GitHub and explain your approach.

+Which corpus or corpora did you use for development and testing?

+Did you try any approaches that failed?

+Do you do any pre-processing?

+How did accuracy improve or change and was the metric useful?

 ## More